fenwayb/NHLMatchupCalculator/README.md

 The group of us first got together on the basis that we wanted to investigate data in the sports realm and as the 2022 NHL season is now underway, we decided that hockey would be our winner.
 Hockey is a sport filled with data from team overall stats to individual performance measures like actual time on the ice and plus-minus which measures the net outcome of a team's goal differential when a certain player is on the ice.
 We decided on building a Win/Loss predictor model as the group thought it would be a fun and informative new method to appreciate both the consistency and randomness of the sport.

 ## Dataset Description
 Our data can be categorized in two groups: *Live* data (current season stats) which is pulled from NHL.com's API and a Kaggle dataset which gives detailed game outcomes for the last 10+ seasons.
 Now, these two sources of data did not align perfectly so we needed to choose certain columns/features to omit.
+Below you will find our path for data exploration for a detailed process to merge the two.
 For instance, we figured that keeping "Goals" in our dataset would be too strong of a predictor so that has been removed from the model.

 |team_id|franchiseId|shortName|teamName|abbreviation|link|